ziyadsheeba/idrl-extention/README.md

 # idrl-extention
-An extension for the Information Directed Reward Learning framework in RL
+An extension for the Information Directed Reward Learning framework in RL for nonlinear queries.